milesoberstadt/i2c-esp-idf/esp32-multi-connect-ble-client/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-H2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |

-# ESP-IDF Gatt Client Multi Connection Example
+# ESP-IDF Multi Connection BLE Client

+> Readme coming soon :)

 This example shows the usage of APIs to create a GATT multi-connection client.
 It can be used to connect to three GATT servers at the same time.